newtheatre/history-project/_content/docs/contributing.md

 ## Ways to contribute

 - Talk to alumni and [collect information and media](#-collecting-information).
-- Comment on some of the [project's issues](#-issues), clarifying queries or adding to the discussion.
+- Comment on some of the [project's issues](#-issues), clarifying queries, or adding to the discussion.
 - Read through current site content, and click "improve this page" to [correct or add information](#-making-improvements).
 - Find an [open issue](#-issues) and submit a [proposed fix](#-making-improvements).
 - Help evaluate [open pull requests][gh-pulls], by reading through and [testing what's proposed](#-testing-pull-requests).

+---

 ## <i class="fa fa-envelope"></i> Collecting Information

 We've only collected a subset of all the shows the New Theatre has put on over the years.
 We need people to reach out to the alumni community and gather both memories of past shows and events and physical media from the time.

 If you fancy helping out, let one of the editors know by sending us an email at <history@newtheatre.org.uk>.

+---

 ## <i class="octicon octicon-issue-closed"></i> Issues